-This year, the field team conducted diagnostics with orang asli and farmers, said Masturina Hani from the field team.
-This is a new component of Earthworm’s work in Peninsular Malaysia, which has traditionally focussed on bigger actors like refineries, mills and plantations.
+Last year, the field team conducted diagnostics with orang asli (indigenous peoples) and farmers, said Masturina Hani from the field team.
+This is a new component of Earthworm’s work in Peninsular Malaysia, which has traditionally focused on bigger actors like refineries, mills and plantations.

 “We interviewed heads of farmer cooperatives and orang asli villages,” she said.
 “Because of COVID travel restrictions and remoteness of villages, we had to do this mostly through the phone.”

 There are also fragmented forest corridors – former forests where wildlife like elephants still graze.

 Through the diagnostics, we found human-elephant conflict to be a prevalent issue, especially in Johor, Masturina said.
 The state of Johor has the highest agricultural activity in Peninsular Malaysia.